No link between autism and childhood vaccinations

 In May 2010, Wakefield was struck off the medical register.

-Studies that disprove links between MMR and autism spectrum disorder
+Studies that disprove links between MMR and autism

 Another study of more than 27 000 Canadian children noted that rates of pervasive developmental disorder (PDD) increased over time.
-But this happened when the rate of MMR vaccination was going down, which means the MMR vaccine was not causing the cases of ASD.
+But this happened when the rate of MMR vaccination was going down, which means the MMR vaccine was not causing the cases of autism.

 Mercury (thiomersal) and autism spectrum disorder: another discredited theory

 Supporters of this theory also suggest that the excess mercury comes from vaccines.
 This is because in the past, thiomersal (a chemical related to mercury) was used as a preservative to make some vaccines.
+But in any case, the mercury in this preservative was not the type that accumulates in the body and causes difficulties.

 A large-scale study found that children who had not been exposed to thiomersal had more cases of PDD.
-Another study found there was no reduction in the rates of ASD after thiomersal was removed from vaccines in California.
+Another study found there was no reduction in the rates of autism after thiomersal was removed from vaccines in California.